What — AI ethics tries to achieve

 How can we coordinate expert review to ensure that AI-generated and AI-assisted outputs are factual and ethical?

-When will we all sit down together and consider dynamic aspects of our AI integration, like workflows, as well as static aspects, like our organizational structure, and how they all fit together?
+When will we sit down together and consider dynamic aspects of our AI integration, like workflows, as well as static aspects, like our organizational structure, and how they all fit together?
+What does it feel like to work with AI in our organization?

 ↑ back to Step 1